-When trees are disturbed, through events like fire, disease, pests, or harvest, some of their stored carbon maywill oxidize or decay over time releasing CO2 into the atmosphere.
-The quantity and rate of CO2 that is emitted may vary, depending on the particular circumstances of the disturbance, and decomposition.
-Forests function as reservoirs in storing CO2.
+When trees are disturbed, through events like fire, disease, pests or harvest, some of their stored carbon will oxidize or decay over time releasing CO_2 into the atmosphere.
+The quantity and rate of CO_2 that is emitted may vary, depending on the particular circumstances of the disturbance and decomposition.
+Forests function as reservoirs in storing CO_2 .
 Depending on how forests are managed or impacted by natural events, they can be a net source of emissions, resulting in a decrease of carbon in the reservoir, or a net sink, resulting in an increase of carbon to the reservoir.
 In other words, forests may have a net negative or net positive impact on the climate.

 Through sustainable management and protection, forests can play a positive and significant role to help address global climate change.
-The Reserve's Guatemala Forest Protocol (GFP) is designed to address the forest sector's unique capacity to sequester, store, and emit CO2 and to facilitate the positive role that forests can play to address climate change.
+The Reserve's Panama Forest Protocol (PFP) is designed to address the forest sector's unique capacity to sequester, store, and emit CO_2 and to facilitate the positive role that forests can play to address climate change.